Guidelines for Male-Female Friendships

 - Be careful about your interactions.
 Follow the Graham/Pence Rule.
 Don’t “casually” text the opposite sex.
 Make it a point to include others as a group text.

 - Take honest stock of yourself.
-Be aware of your own weaknesses and vulnerabilities, and heed warning signs that this friendship might be veering into dangerous waters.
+Be aware of your own weaknesses and vulnerabilities.
+Heed the warning signs that this friendship might be veering into dangerous waters.
 Never fantasize about your “friend” or exchange personal information with her.
 Never hide the relationship in any way or delete texts so your spouse won’t see them.

 - Set guidelines for how you should behave around members of the opposite sex.
 What is appropriate and helpful?
 What is not?
-What are off-limit places, topics, and time with that person?
+Establish off-limit places, topics, and time for any meeting that person.

 Give Your Wife Open Access